friction2d/friction2d.github.io/documentation/faq.md

 ### Is Friction a fork of enve?

 Yes, **Friction** forked from [enve](https://maurycyliebner.github.io/) in February 2023.
 Most users of enve should be able to move to **Friction**, note that some features have been removed or changed. enve was a starting point for **Friction**, the codebase will change/differ more and more with each release.

+### Why is memory usage higher on Apple Silicon vs. Intel?

+On Apple Silicon, macOS uses a Unified Memory Architecture.
+In this system, the system RAM is shared dynamically between the CPU and the GPU.

+The reported memory usage for Friction includes both the application data (RAM) and the graphical resources (VRAM).
+On Intel Macs these two values are tracked separately.

 ---